rumca-js/Django-link-archive/README.md

  - select 'Admin' page
  - select 'Import from URL', and paste URL

-# Data analysis

-With these data we can perform further analysis:

- - how many of old links are not any longer valid (link rot test)
- - capture all domains from RSS links (internal, and leading outside?).
-Analyse which domains are most common
- - which site generates most entries
- - we can capture all external links from entries, to capture where these sites lead to (check network effect, etc)
- - we can verify who reported first on certain topics
- - we can find all domains that are used by this instance.
-For example [https://raw.githubusercontent.com/rumca-js/Django-link-archive/main/analysis_domains.md](https://raw.githubusercontent.com/rumca-js/Django-link-archive/main/analysis_domains.md)

-# Analysis of tools and services

-Archive.org:
- - Is not reliable.
-Sometimes it gets painfully slow.
-It is still better than nothing
- - Most mainstream media RSS is covered, but the coverage is spotty.
-Not all days are covered
- - Internet Archive (archive.org) does not provide snapshots for each and every day for all RSS sources.
-It is sometimes pretty slow.
-We would like to be sure that a such snapshot takes place.
-Therefore we need to export links to daily repo ourselves.
-Django RSS app also makes requests to archive to make the snapshots

-archive.ph:
- - does not support link + date URL interface

 # User management

 This was created for the single player experience only, but... there is support for more Users.